att/MkTechDocs/docsbuild/introduction.md

 -   Python and Groovy/Java hooks provide easy access to pre-existing code libraries
--   Jinja2 and Groovy template support is baked in for more complex documentation needs
-- 	Pandoc templates can be customized on a per-project basis
+-   Jinja2 and Groovy template support is baked in for more complex documentation needs Pandodc templates can be customized on a per-project basis
 -   Agile and continuous-integration friendly

 ## Can I see an example?

 You're looking at one!
 Now, check out the source in the [`docsbuild`](https://github.com/att/MkTechDocs/tree/master/docsbuild) directory to see what a MkTechDocs project looks like.
-Start with [`mktechdocsiug.md`](https://raw.githubusercontent.com/att/MkTechDocs/master/docsbuild/mktechdocsiug.md).
+Start with [`master.md`](https://raw.githubusercontent.com/att/MkTechDocs/master/docsbuild/master.md).
 That's the master document.
+Every MkTechDocs project has one.

 ## Supported architectures